colint-designcatapult/pillorganizer/readme.md

 Backend is run via github actions

-Firmware need to follow the OTA protocol in the `cabinet_docs.pdf` also the github actions will build the right folder for it.
+Firmware need to follow the OTA protocol in `firmware/README.md` also the github actions will build the right folder for it.

 ## More documentation

-Go in the `/docs` folder in the root to see the `cabinet_docs.pdf` and other document.
+Go in the `/docs` folder in the root to see the `cabinet_docs.pdf` and other documents.